-- Animal identification microchip or ear tag, collar - Evacuating or relocating animals early identification, health records, food and water, transport, agistment and boarding options - Needs of animals remaining on property refuge area, containment, feed and water supply (including planning for loss of electricity) - Needs of surviving animals treatment, containment, feed and water supply, electricity - Contact numbers for animal welfare local vets, DEDJTR, DELWP, Council
+- Animal identification microchip or ear tag, collar - Evacuating or relocating animals early identification, health records, food and water, transport, agistment and boarding options - Needs of animals remaining on property refuge area, containment, feed and water supply (including planning for loss of electricity) - Needs of surviving animals treatment, containment, feed and water supply, electricity - Contact numbers for animal welfare local vets, DJPR, DELWP, Council

-8. Mansfield Shire Council - roles and responsibilities
+8. Mansfield Shire Council - Roles and Responsibilities

-The role of the Council Animal Welfare Team, through the Animal Welfare Coordinator will be to respond to animal welfare matters and maintain orderly animal management;
+The role of the Council Animal Welfare Team, through the Animal Welfare Coordinator will be to respond to animal welfare matters and maintain orderly animal management:

-- (a) at relief centres by: - Liaising directly with the MEMO, MRM & DEDJTR Animal Welfare EMLO as to their requirements involving animals - Responding to requests for service via Crisisworks - Ensuring that animals are properly contained and/or secure at relief centres - Re-directing large animals (horses, cattle, alpacas etc.) to sites more appropriate for livestock - Providing information and advice to pet owners about emergency food supplies, water and/or animal care - Facilitating assistance from people and/or organisations with skills or capacity in the field of animal welfare - Liaising with official or volunteer animal specialists to ensure consistency of focus and advice to attendees in regard to animals and their care - Maintaining a record of animals presented at a Relief Centre - Communicating with other involved agencies

-(b) In other areas:
+- a) at relief centres by: - Liaising directly with the MEMO, MRM & DJPR Animal Welfare EMLO as to their requirements involving animal welfare - Responding to requests for service via Crisisworks - Ensuring that animals are properly contained and/or secure at relief centres - Re-directing large animals (horses, cattle, alpacas etc.) to sites more appropriate for livestock - Providing information and advice to pet owners about emergency food supplies, water and/or animal care - Facilitating assistance from people and/or organisations with skills or capacity in the field of animal welfare - Liaising with official or volunteer animal specialists to ensure consistency of focus and advice to attendees in regard to animals and their care - Maintaining a record of animals presented at a Relief Centre - Communicating with other involved agencies b) In other areas:

-- Liaise closely with the MEMO and DEDJTR Animal Welfare EMLO regarding animal welfare needs - Refer all animal welfare reports to the DEDJTR Animal Welfare EMLO for action - Arranging and coordinating appropriate resources for the management, removal, diversion, relocation or transport of animals

-- Facilitate clean stock drinking water for owners to access eg. stand pipes - Manage wandering stock and domestic pets on roads and public spaces under Council control - Ensure that livestock are adequately supplied with food and water - Manage the distribution of donated fodder and animal welfare goods - Manage dangerous stock and domestic pets posing risk to the public - Coordination of clean-up activities, including disposal of dead animals - Communicate with other involved agencies - Provide the community with information and advice in conjunction with or utilising DEDJTR - Conduct post-impact assessment of animal and stock welfare risks in the community in conjunction with DEDJTR
+- Liaise closely with the MEMO and DJPR Animal Welfare EMLO regarding animal welfare needs - Refer all animal welfare reports to the DJPR Animal Welfare EMLO for action - Arranging and coordinating appropriate resources for the management, removal, diversion, relocation or transport of animals - Facilitate clean stock drinking water for owners to access e.g., stand pipes - Manage wandering stock and domestic pets on roads and public spaces under Council control - Ensure that livestock are adequately supplied with food and water - Manage the distribution of donated fodder and animal welfare goods - Manage dangerous stock and domestic pets posing risk to the public - Coordination of clean-up activities, including disposal of dead animals - Communicate with other involved agencies

+- Utilising DJPR documents provide the community with information and advice, - With or in conjunction with DJPR, conduct post-impact assessment of animal and stock welfare risks in the community.